 Associate Professor Charles Denaro trained at Princess Alexandra Hospital in Brisbane and University of California, San Francisco.
 Currently is the Director of Internal Medicine & Aged Care, Royal Brisbane & Women’s Hospital and Associate Professor of Medicine with the University of Queensland.
 He has a Doctorate in Medicine in Clinical Pharmacology.
 A member of the Queensland Health Medicines Advisory Committee and Chair since 2002, Dr Denaro has been looking after patients with Fabry Disease for Queensland and Northern NSW since 2002, and was a member of the Fabry Disease Advisory Committee for the Life Saving Drug Program from 2004 to 2014.

-Associate Clinical Professor Kathy Nicholls MBBS, MD, FRACP, Grad Cert Univ teaching is a kidney specialist at The Royal Melbourne Hospital.
-She coordinates Fabry-related clinical care for over 100 Victorian patients, working with Dr Andrew Talbot and colleagues from other specialties.
-The Royal Melbourne Hospital unit has treated Fabry patients with enzyme replacement therapy since 2000, and more recently has actively participated in trials of chaperone molecule therapy.
+Associate Clinical Professor Kathy Nicholls MBBS, MD, FRACP, Grad Cert University teaching is a kidney specialist at The Royal Melbourne Hospital.
+She coordinates Fabry-related clinical care for over 100 Victorian patients, working with Elizabeth Centra, Donna North and other colleagues.
+The Royal Melbourne Hospital unit has treated Fabry patients with enzyme replacement therapy since 2000, and more recently has actively participated in trials of chaperone molecule and substrate reduction therapies.

-Linked with clinical care is an ongoing departmental clinical and basic science research interest in Fabry disease.
-Current research interests include using stem cells to study the effects of Fabry mutations on the function of kidney and heart cells, accessing gene therapy, effects of enzyme replacement of different types, and oral therapies for Fabry disease.
+Linked with clinical care is an ongoing clinical and basic science research interests in Fabry disease.
+Current research interests include using stem cells to study the effects of Fabry mutations on the function of kidney and heart cells, access programs for gene therapies, effects of enzyme replacement of different types, and oral therapies for Fabry disease.

 Clinical Professor Mark Thomas trained in Sydney and London.
 Mark worked at RPH for the last quarter of a century in all aspects of adult nephrology, with special interests in remote area dialysis for Aboriginal Australians, polycystic kidney disease, diabetic nephropathy and Fabry disease.
 Mark teaches allied health, nursing, under- and post-graduate medicine, and has received a UWA Professorship with Excellence in Clinical Teaching Award (and has been nominated again).
 Mark likes cycling, sailing, canoeing, travelling … and his home life.